IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 This includes, but is not limited to: Broadcast streams, video streams, podcast streams, radio streams, GOTV, replays, demos, and TV Broadcasts.

-By participating in LD, each team and team member consents that their likeness (logo, voice, image, name, nickname, etc) are recorded and broadcasted live and on demand on streaming platforms designated by the organiser.
+By participating in LD, each team and team member consents that their likeness (, voice, image, name, nickname, etc) are recorded and broadcasted live and on demand on streaming platforms designated by the organiser.

 LD retains the rights to utilising all LD footage at its own discretion.